sehr-m/ECSE557-EQUITBL/README.md

     sys.path.append(parent)
     ```
   - Alternately, you can just add the absolute path string with sys.path.append()
+  - This was changed to not be an issue in this version by just relocating the file

 ## Credits

+Edited by Sehr Moosabhoy

 This package is co-written with [Henrik Björklund](https://github.com/henrikb-umu).